bnb-chain/bnb-chain.github.io/docs/BSC-fast-node.md

 ---
 # Fast Node on BNB Smart Chain

+## Note
+**Fast Node does not generate Trie Data when syncing.
+Once the Fast Node is running, there is no way to switch back to Full Node.
+Need to re-download snapshot data to restore it to Full Node.**

 ## Fast Node Functions

 * Stores the full blockchain history on disk and can answer the data request from the network.